LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Research Questions
-- This research focuses on datasets from the laboratory of Medical City Hospital and (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital)
+- The main aim of this research is to propose a multiclass classification methodology for the prediction of diabetes.
-   - How can machine learning models contribute to early detection and accurate prediction of diabetes, considering diverse patient populations and datasets?
-Comparing the predictive performance of different Algorithm for early diabetes prediction
+-This research focuses on two datasets from the laboratory of Medical City Hospital (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital) and another dataset from Vanderbilt, which is based on a study of rural African Americans in Virginia.
-   - What features and variables are most influential in developing robust machine learning models for diabetes risk assessment
+-To employ different supervised multiclass classification algorithms that would accurately predict the onset of diabetes based on the predictor risk factors.
-   - How can machine learning algorithms be optimized to accurately predict the onset of diabetes?
+-	What features are most influential in developing robust machine learning models for diabetes risk assessment?
 - What machine learning technique is optimal to create a predictive model for diabetes?
-   - What are the optimal validation metrics to compare the models’ performance?
+-Evaluate and compare the developed system and performance of each algorithm.
-    - How to identify pre-diabetes, as well as the Test Negative and Positive results of Vanderbilt Diabetes datasets using machine learning.
+-	Comparing which dataset accurately predicts diabetes.

 ### Techniques: